mne-tools/mne-python-intro-slides/index.rst

 - Compute power spectral density (PSD) in sensor and source space
 - Compute induced power and phase lock in sensor and source space
 - **New in 0.5**: Spectrum estimation using multi-taper method
+- **New in 0.5**: Sensor topography plot for time-frequency images.

 Statistics
 ~~~~~~~~~~